mairinkdev/mairinkdev/README.md

 ###

-I'm passionate about technology, software development, and information security Naturally curious, I'm constantly exploring new tools, languages, and architectures I strive to apply technical knowledge in a practical and creative way to solve real-world problems
+I'm passionate about technology, software development, and information security.
+Naturally curious, I'm constantly exploring new tools, languages, and architectures.
+I strive to apply technical knowledge in a practical and creative way to solve real-world problems.

 ---